 - The isolated nature of remote working.

-- The ability to balance work obligations, homeschooling children, and general family demands.
+- Balancing work obligations, childcare, and general family demands.

-- Using technology to help remote employees feel less isolated in their day-to-day work activities, such as messaging platforms and virtual meetings and social events.
+- Use technology to help remote employees feel less isolated in their day-to-day work activities, such as messaging platforms and virtual meetings and social events.

-- Reminding employees of any employer policies, programs, or other initiatives that support employees' mental health and well-being and encouraging employees to take advantage of them, such as:
+- Remind employees of any employer policies, programs, or other initiatives that support employees' mental health and well-being and encourage employees to take advantage of them, such as:

 - Wellness programs.